Tunisians vote in favor of new constitution, officials say

 Associated Press

-Initial results announced by Tunisia’s electoral commission said 94.6% of the votes backed the new charter, with 5.4% against.
-Turnout for Monday’s referendum was low, with just over a fourth of the nation’s voters taking part.
+Initial results announced by Tunisia’s electoral commission said 94.6% of the votes backed the new constitution, with 5.4% against.
+Turnout for Monday’s referendum was low, with under a third of the nation’s voters taking part.

 The new political system will see sweeping executive powers given to the president and the removal of key checks and balances, including weakening the influence of Tunisia’s parliament and judiciary.